RaniaZougari/RaniaZougari/README.md

 ## Hi there 👋
+My name is Rania, and I'm an Ensimag trained computer science intrested in Data Science and Mahcine Learning engineering!

+I'm continuously improving my skills by working on projects, reading papers, and learning from the community.

+🔭 I’m currently working on ...
+- Building machine learning models for predictive analytics and natural language processing.
+- Experimenting with deep learning (CNNs, RNNs, Transformers)

+📫 **Let's connect!**
+If you're working on something interesting or want to collaborate, feel free to reach out!
 <!--
 **RaniaZougari/RaniaZougari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.